 526 Beacon Street was designed by Walker and Kimball, architects, and built in 1895-1896 by Connery & Wentworth, masons and builders, for Dr. Oliver Fairfield Wadsworth and his wife, Mary Chapman (Goodwin) Wadsworth.
 He is shown as the owner on the final building inspection report, dated July 9, 1896.

-Blueprints for 526 Beacon — including floor plans and front and rear elevations — are bound with the final building inspection report in the collection of the Boston Public Library’s Arts Department (volume 77, page 61).
+Blueprints for 526 Beacon — including floor plans and front and rear elevations — are bound with the final building inspection report in the Boston City Archives (volume 77, page 61).

 A comparison of the front elevation filed with the final building inspection report and photographs from later dates indicates that the upper stories either were not built as originally designed or were significantly remodeled sometime prior to 1942.
 The Building Department’s records do not include an application for any such remodeling.